-In addition to 60,000 vehicles, hundreds of residents, cyclists, and Colorado School of Mines students negotiate the US 6/19th Street intersection in Golden each day traveling between neighborhoods and downtown, up Lookout Mountain, and between classes and student housing.
-Muller Engineering Company designed a new $25 million interchange to replace the existing signalized intersection with the first highway lid in Colorado, featuring a city park and multi-use trails.
-The project incorporated an extensive stakeholder and public involvement program that included the City of Golden, CDOT, and Colorado School of Mines.
+Hundreds of residents, cyclists, and Colorado School of Mines (CSM) students, in addition to about 60,000 vehicles, negotiate the US 6/19th Street intersection each day traveling between neighborhoods and downtown, up Lookout Mountain, and between classes and student housing.
+The proposed interchange provided a link between Lookout Mountain and downtown Golden.
+The US 6 and 19th Street interchange replaced the existing signalized intersection with a modified diamond interchange featuring a city park and multi-use trails built on the first innovative highway lid in Colorado.

 To complete this project in a short time frame and reduce construction risk, Golden set up a Construction Management/General Contractor delivery system for this contract.
 The timeframe for this project was fast-paced to deliver CDOT 1601 Process approval and construction documents for a $25 million interchange in 1.5 years.
 The project was a federally funded CDOT Local Agency Oversight Project requiring CDOT oversight along with CDOT right-of-way, environmental and utility clearances.